 Italy country brief

 The constitution of Italy was adopted in 1947, following a referendum on 2 June 1946 that abolished the Italian monarchy and established Italy as a parliamentary republic.
 The constitution came into effect on 1 January 1948 and established a bicameral parliament (Chamber of Deputies and Senate), a separate judiciary, and an executive branch composed of a Council of Ministers headed by the President of the Council (Prime Minister).
-The constitution also created the position of President (elected for a seven year term) to fulfill the ceremonial roles of the (former) Italian monarchy.
+The constitution also created the position of President who is elected for a seven year term and has a largely ceremonial role.

 Both houses of parliament are directly elected and are of equal authority.
 The electoral system in the Senate is based upon regional representation.
 The Chamber of Deputies has 630 members and the Senate 315 elected senators.
-In addition, the Senate includes former presidents and several other persons appointed for life according to special constitutional provisions.
+In addition, the Senate includes former Presidents and several other persons appointed for life according to special constitutional provisions.
 Both houses are elected for a maximum of five years, but either may be dissolved before the expiration of its normal term.
 Legislative bills may originate in either house and must be passed by a majority in both.
-Since 2005, a majority of seats in the Chamber of Deputies is awarded to the coalition which obtains the most votes in that Chamber.

 The President of the Italian Republic, Giorgio Napolitano, was re-elected by Parliament for a second term on 20 May 2013.
 It was the first time in Italy’s modern history that a President was re-elected.
-His appointment came two months after Italy’s parliamentary elections on 24 and 25 February, which had resulted in a hung parliament and failed to produce a government.
-Immediately after his re-election, President Napolitano appointed deputy-secretary of the Democratic Party (PD), Enrico Letta, as Prime Minister.
-Prime Minister Letta subsequently formed a coalition government, which includes Silvio Berlusconi’s Centre-right People for Freedom party (PdL) and former Prime Minister Mario Monti.
-The largest party in opposition is the Five Star Movement (M5S), a new force in Italian politics that won 25 per cent of the vote.
+His appointment came two months after Italy’s parliamentary elections on 24 and 25 February 2013, which had resulted in a hung parliament and failed to produce a government.
+Immediately after his re-election, President Napolitano appointed deputy-secretary of the Democratic Party, Enrico Letta, as Prime Minister.

 Since 2006, Italians living abroad (a total of about 4.3 million people) have been eligible to vote in the Italian elections.
 They may elect 12 members in the Chamber of Deputies and six Senators representing four overseas divisions: Europe; South America; North and Central America; and Africa, Asia, Oceania and the Antarctic.
 During the 2013 elections, 3.4 million Italians living abroad were eligible to vote in the lower house elections, against 3.1 million in the Senate elections.
 Two Australians members of the PD were elected to represent the Oceania and the Antarctic division: Marco Fedi in the Chamber of Deputies and Francesco Giacobbe in the Senate.

-Australia and Italy enjoy a warm and long-standing relationship underpinned by strong community ties.
-According to the 2011 census, 916,116 Australians claimed Italian ancestry with 185,402 Australian residents having been born in Italy.
+According to the 2011 census, 916,120 Australians claimed Italian ancestry with 185,402 Australian residents having been born in Italy.
 At least 30,000 Australians are estimated to live in Italy and in 2011 767,000 Australians were recorded travelling into Italy.
 On 13 December 2011, Governor General Quentin Bryce became an honorary citizen of Conzano, a small town in the Piedmont Region, following her official visit to the region for the 150th anniversary of the Unification of Italy in June of that year.

 In March 2011, then-Sports Minister Mark Arbib opened the Australian Sports Commission’s European Training Centre in Varese.
 The facility is regularly used by a range of high performance Australian athletes as a recognised Olympic Training Centre and is central to the preparation of Australian Olympic Teams for both the Summer and Winter Games.